ahadarshx/series_analyzer/README.md

 # TV Series NLP Analysis Suite (Naruto Example)

 A complete, end-to-end pipeline for collecting, processing, analyzing, and interacting with TV series dialogue using modern NLP and LLM tooling.
-While the walkthrough uses **Naruto**, the system is fully generalizable to any show with available subtitles/transcripts.

 This project was implemented by following [this tutorial on YouTube](https://youtu.be/_Hxb1zoY0Qw).
 All credit for the original idea and guidance goes to the tutorial author — I rebuilt and extended the project for learning and experimentation.